In a Nutshell

 TurboDebt Can Help You Find Debt Relief in North Carolina

-Although it might seem like debt is something that you cannot get rid of, TurboDebt is committed to helping you change your life.
-In 2022, we had 3,754 clients that we served from North Carolina, and in terms of those, we enrolled 1126 clients from North Carolina into debt relief programs.
-The average amount of debt these clients had was $21,410, and we were able to save them an average of 52.74% on their debts before fees.
+Although it might seem like debt is something that you can’t escape, TurboDebt is committed to helping you change your life.
+In 2023, we served 8,599 North Carolina clients, enrolling 2,246 into our debt relief programs.
+The average amount of debt these clients carried was $21,361, and we saved them an average of 52.44% on their debts before fees.

 Divorce Debt

 If you’ve just experienced a divorce, you’ve already lost enough.
-Many divorcees leave their marriage in a bad financial state.
 In North Carolina, the equitable distribution law is used to divide assets and debt.
-This law requires the judge to order property and debt to be split equally unless it is not equitable.
-Depending on your circumstances, this can be a burden on your finances.
-TurboDebt is skilled and ready to help you find relief from your divorce debt.
+This law requires the judge to order property and debt to be split equally unless it's not equitable.
+Depending on your circumstances, this can be a heavy burden on your finances.

 Business Debt